STREAM REPORT NEWSLETTER

 Welcome to Stream Report, a newsletter from Gaming Careers covering important news and updates in streaming and content creation.

-In this issue: We examine Twitch's updated Suspension Evasion Policy, which allows streamers to feature content from banned users, and discuss its implications for the live streaming community.
+In this issue: We examine Twitch's updated Suspension Evasion Policy, which allows streamers to feature content from banned users, and discuss its implications for the livestreaming community.

 Banned Streamers: Twitch’s Policy Change